The City to Sea Walkway is a ~14km one-way walk from the city to the sea (rocket science), specifically Island Bay.

-On the way, you’ll see Botanic Gardens, plenty of green spaces, and a couple of cemeteries (not creepy), to name a few attractions.
+On the way, you’ll see Botanic Gardens, green spaces, and a couple of cemeteries (not creepy), and more.

 Afterward, you can: